webaware/gravityforms-eway/readme.txt

 You will find your Client-Side Encryption key in MyEway where you created your API key and password.
 Copy it from MyEway and paste into the Eway Payments settings page.

-### Why do I get an error "Invalid TransactionType"?
+### Why do I get an "Invalid TransactionType" error?

 > V6010: Invalid TransactionType, account not certified for eCome only MOTO or Recurring available